wp-plugins/flag-counter-widget/readme.txt

 Alternatively, display the Countries with Visitors Numbers.
 More Information at http://www.flags.es

+If you like the Flag Counter please rate it at https://wordpress.org/plugins/flag-counter-widget/ Thank you :)

 == Installation ==

 1. Upload to the `/wp-content/plugins/` directory